dbermond/screencast/README.md

 default: `Arial`

-note: if the default or setted font is not installed it will be auto choosed
+note: if the default or setted font is not installed it will be auto chosen

 #### `-x, --fixed=N`